Chemical Emergencies

 Learn about chemicals and chemical emergencies:

-Chemicals are everywhere.
-They are an important part of life.
+- Chemicals are everywhere.
+They are an important part of

-The most common chemical accidents occur in our own homes, and they can
+- The most common chemical accidents occur in our own homes,

 be prevented.

-The best way to avoid chemical accidents is to read and follow the directions
+- The best way to avoid chemical accidents is to read and

 If you think there might be potential danger, call 9-1-1 or your local